Project 1: Genome Assembly

 label ‘process_high’ requests 16 cpus, which also reserves 128GB of memory.

-- For the other processes, please specify an appropriate label and ensure you add the right flag to each command to make use of the resources requested.
+process and ensure you add the right flag to each command to make use of the resources

 Week 2 Recap